ALGOL 60: Properties

 ALGOL 60 as officially defined had no I/O facilities; implementations defined their own in ways that were rarely compatible with each other.
 In contrast, ALGOL 68 offered an extensive library of transput (ALGOL 68 parlance for input/output) facilities.

 ALGOL 60 provided two evaluation strategies for parameter passing: the common call-by-value, and call-by-name.
 The procedure declaration specified, for each formal parameter, which was to be used: value specified for call-by-value, and omitted for call-by-name.
-Call-by-name has certain effects in contrast to call-by-reference.
+Call-by-name recomputes every parameter when it is used in an expression, so has certain effects in contrast to call-by-reference.
 For example, without specifying the parameters as value or reference, it is impossible to develop a procedure that will swap the values of two parameters if the actual parameters that are passed in are an integer variable and an array that is indexed by that same integer variable.
 Think of passing a pointer to swap(i, A[i]) in to a function.
 Now that every time swap is referenced, it's reevaluated.
 Say i := 1 and A[i] := 2, so every time swap is referenced it'll return the other combination of the values ([1,2], [2,1], [1,2] and so on).
 A similar situation occurs with a random function passed as actual argument.

 Call-by-name is known by many compiler designers for the interesting "thunks" that are used to implement it.
 Donald Knuth devised the "man or boy test" to separate compilers that correctly implemented "recursion and non-local references."
 This test contains an example of call-by-name.